 Kodi has emerged as a favorite amongst users who wish to stream media on their PCs, Macs and mobile devices.
 The service is compatible with a huge range of devices including Windows, Linux, Mac, Android, iOS, Raspberry Pi and an array of other devices.
 We will try our best to summarize this kodi ios setup guide as little as possible.
-Dont miss to check out Kodi VPN for Windows blog.

 Kodi for iOS Devices

-While it is fairly easy and straight forward to install Kodi VPN and Kodi Addons on Windows PC and Android devices, setting up the media player on iOS devices requires patience and some work.
+While it is fairly easy and straight forward to install Kodi Addons on Windows PC and Android devices, setting up the media player on iOS devices requires patience and some work.
 Usually Kodi itself requires that you have a jail broken iPhone, iPad or iPod but you can if you wish install the app without having to jailbreak the device.

 How to Install Kodi on iOS

 There are two ways you can install Kodi on iOS devices either using a jail broken iOS device or a normal iOS device plus some add-ons.
 Here is what you will need to setup Kodi on iOS without jailbreak:

 - iOS device running iOS 5.1.1 or higher

 - Kodi app installer(place on you mac desktop)